agoralabs/appmesh-demo-aws/README.md

 ![Service Mesh works](/images/00_2_how_service_mesh_works_1.png)

-# Let's dive into our demo Architeture solution
+# Let's dive into my Demo Architecture Solution

-We need a Service Mesh demo platform deployed on Amazon Web Services Cloud (AWS) to showcase the capabilities of service mesh concept.
-A service mesh is an infrastructure layer dedicated to managing and securing communications between microservices within a distributed architecture.
-Essentially, it is a network of interconnected microservices that communicate through sidecar proxies deployed alongside each service.
+As we already stated we are living in a world were microservice architectures are becoming increasingly complex.
+Companies are constantly seeking solutions to enhance the resilience, security, and visibility of their distributed applications.
+This is where AWS App Mesh comes into play by offering enhanced observability, granular traffic control, and improved security.
+Just discover throught this solution proposal how this revolutionary solution is transforming the way we design and operate modern applications.

 ## Prerequisites

-First of all you need an AWS Route 53 domain, the one we will use here is skyscaledev.com.
+First of all you need an AWS Route 53 domain, the one we will use here is **skyscaledev.com**.

 Be also sure you have installed the following tools installed :